batichico/samuelegoitz/README.md

 ### Hi there 👋, my name is Samuel
 ### I'm a Junior Python Developer, founder of [@boterostg](https://github.com/boterostg) community.
-I like develop bots for Telegram, learn new technologies and help people with coding.
+I like to develop bots for Telegram, learn new technologies and help people with coding.
 ---
 My Github Stats:
 <br>